sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/supplemental.md

   * (RAB, 6/30) Jason - do you have an article prepared for Math DL with Karl-Dieter?
   Anything you can add here?

+  * (JG, 6/30) Karl-Dieter, Byungchul, and I have an outline for an article for LOCI that is somewhat fleshed out.
+We put it aside to deal with PREP, but now Karl-Dieter has brought up the article again.
+It's very unlikely to get done in the next two weeks, but the editor is looking forward to the article, so there is communication and working together.

 = Engagement w/other institutions =

   * A number of reviewers wanted to see more information about